DEFRA/software-development-standards/docs/guides/developer_workflows.md

 - **main** is the main branch developers work from.
 It represents the latest version of the code.
 The key principle is that main is always production ready.
 Anything merged in needs to have been peer reviewed, passed by CI, and ready for release.

 - A **Feature** branch is started each time we want to add to, update or fix something in the code.
 We branch off main when creating the feature, and once complete merge it back in

+**Pros**

+- simpler, with only two types of branch to manage (**main** and **Feature**)
+- creates less merge overhead, as there are fewer long-lived branches to keep in sync, so fewer conflicts
+- supports frequent, continuous delivery to production
+- easier to review, as changes tend to be small and frequent
+- simple for new starters, as there's only one branch type to learn
+- required if hosting on CDP

+**Cons**

+- relies on strong CI and review discipline, as main must always stay releasable
+- harder to batch or coordinate multiple features into a single release
+- offers no staging area separate from production
+- incomplete or risky work usually needs feature flags to keep main releasable
+- harder to support multiple versions in production at once, for example patching an older release while newer work continues

 ## All branches